 The Performer(s) travel(s) in a Vertical Orbit while continuously leading with the head, passing through the back-down, head-up, belly-down and/or head-down orientation (in that order, if infacing).
 An Eagle may begin from any orientation in this progression.
 A Half Eagle is when the Performer has travelled head first through 180° of vertical orbiting.
-A Full Eagle is when the Performer has travelled head first through 360° of vertical orbiting.
+A Full Eagle is when the Performer has travelled so of vertical orbiting.